Mandatory requirements

 ** The second year of this program is broken up into three semesters, with semesters five and six focused on clinical practicum.
 Practicum-only semesters are considered part-time studies based on credit load.
 The two part-time semesters are equivalent to one full-time semester.
 You are not eligible for the UPass during your practicum semesters.

 This is a bring-your-own-device program with a standard computer hardware and software requirement.
 See the specific requirements on our computers and laptops page.
+A laptop (non-Android) or Apple tablet is required, and a phone is not a suitable alternative.

-Required personal protective equipment (PPE)
+Required uniforms and personal protective equipment (PPE)

 The industry-approved PPE you'll need will be discussed during your first few days of classes.